 Throughout the year, NVIC offers courses that are open to the general public.
-The following courses are now open for registration: Intensive Beginner's Course Egyptian Colloquial Arabic and Survival Arabic Group Lessons.
+The following courses are now open for registration: TAFL: Teaching Arabic as a foreign language, Intensive Arabic summer programme and Dutch course.

 The NVIC organises weekly lectures (on Thursday) and films (on Sunday) on a variety of subjects.
 We are looking forward to welcoming you at the institute!